cseanburns/systems-librarianship/src/3c-library-search.md

 man yaz-client
 ```

-`yaz` is able to search quite a few bibliographic attributes, otherwise called **metadata**.
+`yaz` is able to search quite a few bibliographic attributes, including many **metadata** fields.
 To see which attributes are available to `yaz`, see:

 ```
 man bib1-attr
 ```

-The Library of Congress also provides an overview of the **bib1-attr** documentation, but it's less comprehensive:
+The Library of Congress also provides an overview of the **bib1-attr** documentation,
+but it's less comprehensive:
 [Bib-1 Attribute Set][bib1_attr]

-Complete documentation for the `yaz-client` can be found on its homepage: [YAZ][yaz_client]
+Complete documentation for the `yaz-client` can be found on its homepage:
+[YAZ][yaz_client]

 ## Using `yaz`